caiohamamura/C-TestWatcher/README.md

     [TestMethod, TestCategory("AnyCategory")]
     public void TestMethod() ...

-Then you open a command prompt inside your test project path and run the command:
+Then in a command prompt inside your test project path and run the command:

     watchTest {AnyCategory} {TargetSetting [Debug]} {BuildPlatform [AnyCPU]} {TestPlatform [x64]}